RVCE-DrSSN/tt_um_4Bit_SAR_ADC/docs/info.md

 -->

 ## Credits :
+ We sincerely acknowledge the Center of Excellence in Integrated Circuits and Systems(CoE-ICAS) and the Department of Electronics and Communication Engineering, R.V.
+College of Engineering, Bengaluru, for their invaluable support in providing us with their knowledge and training.

- We extend our special thanks to Dr. Ravish Aradhya HV, Head of Department, Department of Electronics and Communication, RVCE; Dr. Geetha KS, Vice Principal, RVCE; and Dr. Subramanya KN, Principal, RVCE, for their constant support and encouragement, which enabled us to design a tapeout for Tiny Tapout 10.
+ We extend our special grattitude to Dr. Ravish Aradhya HV(HoD, ECE), Dr.K S Geetha(Vice Principal) and Dr.K N Subramanya(Principal) for their constant support and encouragement, which enabled us to design a tapeout for Tiny Tapout 10.

 ## Description